6 Ways to Celebrate Women's History Month at Work

 3. Plan a virtual museum outing

 From fictional characters to real-life icons, there are many popular books about powerful women and many amazing stories told by women authors to help start meaningful conversations about women's challenges and contributions.
 Choose a book, give people time to read it, then select a date and place to discuss it as a team.
-This can even be done virtually, and it can recur often — book clubs generally meet every month or two.
+This can even be done virtually and recur often — book clubs generally meet every month or two.

 5. Encourage thoughtful reflection and interaction